 Tenancy Deposit Scheme

-The Agent is a member of the Tenancy Deposit Scheme, which is administered by:
+The Tenancy Deposit scheme (TDS) is administered by:

 The Dispute Service Limited